jgeis/jgeis.github.io/Hello.md

 ## Hello World!

-- Git is awesome
+- Git is not awesome
-- Octocat is cool
+- Octocat isn't cool
-- Octodog isn't cool
+- Octodog is cool